poezio/slixmpp/docs/api/xmlstream/tostring.rst

-.. module:: sleekxmpp.xmlstream.tostring
+.. module:: slixmpp.xmlstream.tostring

 .. _tostring:

 XML Serialization
 =================

-Since the XML layer of SleekXMPP is based on :mod:`~xml.etree.ElementTree`, why not just use the built-in :func:`~xml.etree.ElementTree.tostring` method?
+Since the XML layer of Slixmpp is based on :mod:`~xml.etree.ElementTree`, why not just use the built-in :func:`~xml.etree.ElementTree.tostring` method?
 The answer is that using that method produces ugly results when using namespaces.
 The :func:`tostring()` method used here intelligently hides namespaces when able and does not introduce excessive namespace prefixes::

-    >>> from sleekxmpp.xmlstream.tostring import tostring
+    >>> from slixmpp.xmlstream.tostring import tostring
     >>> from xml.etree import cElementTree as ET
     >>> xml = ET.fromstring('<foo xmlns="bar"><baz /></foo>')
     >>> ET.tostring(xml)